My Summer Meadow in a Cool Woody Glen of Western Pennsylvania

 Clouds shaped like;

-Judith Norris, Tampa Freelance Writer, writes Education, Healthcare, and eclectic pieces for website https://www.judithnorris.com.
-Subscribe for FREE thirty minutes writing consultation.
-Judith now enjoys living in Florida with her husband and two furry felines.
+Judith Norris, Florida Freelance Writer, writes eclectic pieces Self-Improvement, Education, and Health, on her website https://www.judithnorris.com.
+Subscribe for a FREE thirty minutes writing consultation.
+Judith, her husband, and two furry felines live in Florida.